 The following car rental agencies offer services on-site: A5 • Avis • Budget • Europcar • Hertz • Point Rouge • Sixt • Visa.

 Several shuttle bus companies are available.
 To plan your route and select a provider, visit the Noumea Airport website.

-At least three taxi companies provide services at the airport.
+At least three taxi companies provide services outside the arrivals area.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.